Dirksen Senate Office Building, Washington, D.C.

 - Brandon is a policy professional based in Washington, D.C. with experience advising federal lawmakers to address emerging issues amid rapid technological change.

-His areas of focus include steering industry toward responsible business conduct, holding executives accountable when their actions–and inactions–endanger the public, intervening when unfair practices make it harder for others to get ahead, and responding thoughtfully to disruptive technologies that reshape paths to economic opportunity.
+His areas of focus include steering industry toward responsible business conduct, intervening when unfair practices make it harder for others to get ahead, and responding thoughtfully to disruptive technologies that reshape paths to economic opportunity.

 From 2024 to Spring 2025, Brandon served in the office of U.S. Senator Alex Padilla (D-California) as a Sr. Congressional Innovation Fellow.
 He advised on AI and tech policy broadly, including on matters under the Senate Judiciary Committee.
-Notably, he led the Senator’s oversight efforts to hold AI companion chatbot developers accountable following multiple deaths linked to this emerging product category, and separately, began drafting legislation to strengthen labor protections across global AI value chains.
+Notably, he led the Senator’s oversight efforts to secure meaningful safety commitments from AI companion chatbot developers following multiple deaths linked to this emerging product category, and separately, began drafting legislation to strengthen labor protections across global AI value chains.

 He’s since published and advised on policy briefs recommending oversight of: (1) AI companion apps developed by China’s largest AI and EdTech companies; and (2) Meta’s negligence toward older adult users, with a focus on AI character chatbots linked to the death of a 76-year-old man–and a broader call to action to center seniors and caregivers in the design, development, and deployment of AI-powered products entering their lives.